wizardsardine/liana/README.md

 developed such as multiple ways to connect to the Bitcoin network may be available.
 However for now only the connection through `bitcoind` is implemented.

-Therefore in order to use Liana you need to have Bitcoin Core `bitcoind` running on your machine for the desired network (mainnet, signet, testnet or regtest).
+Therefore in order to use Liana you need to have the Bitcoin Core daemon (`bitcoind`) running on your machine for the desired network (mainnet, signet, testnet or regtest).
 The `bitcoind` installation may be pruned (note this may affect block chain rescans) up to the maximum (around 550MB of blocks).